BruttherJOE/Academic_Notes/MATH/Probability and Statistics.md

 2) solve for Z

-lets say Z = 1.75. read 1.7 off the lhs of the table, then find the 0.05 column.
+lets say Z = 1.75. read 1.7 off the LHS of the table, then find the 0.05 column.

 3) This is your Z value away from 0.5 (as the middle of the standard normal bell curve graph) means this value is between 0.5 and 1.75.

 manipulate as needed to get desired value